jejacks0n/teaspoon/README.md

 ## Suites

-Teabag comes with the concept of top level suites.
+Teabag has a concept of top level suites.
 These suites are run in isolation from one another, and can have entirely different configurations.

 When Teabag is run via the rake task, it will stop at any point that a suite fails, which allows you to create a hierarchy of suites -- crafting tiers of pass expectation.
+The fail_fast configuration lets you override this behavior -- useful for CI (more on setting these via env in the configuration section).

-You can define suites in the configuration.
-For brevity `config` is the argument passed to the `Teabag.setup` block.
+You can define suites in the configuration, and for brevity `config` is the argument passed to the `Teabag.setup` block.

 When creating a suite definition you simply have to pass it a name, and a configuration block.
 The following example defines a suite named "my_suite".
 You can focus to just this suite by browsing to `teabag/my_suite` or running the rake